not-a-cowfr/OneLauncher/CONTRIBUTING.md

 If necessary, the webview devtools can be opened by pressing `Ctrl + Shift + I` (Linux and Windows) or `Command + Option + I` (macOS) in the desktop app.

-After cleaning out your build artifacts using `pnpm clean`, `git clean`, or `cargo clean`, it is necessary to re-run the `setup` script.
+After cleaning out your build artifacts using `git clean`, or `cargo clean`, it is necessary to re-run the `setup` script.

 After you finish making your changes and committed them to your branch, make sure to execute `pnpm format` to fix any style inconsistency in your code.